April Beech

 Introduction

-Before commencing pupillage, April worked in Prison Law at Purcell Parker, regularly representing prisoners before the Parole Board, and in adjudications and applications for recategorisation.
+Before pupillage, April worked in Prison Law at Purcell Parker, representing prisoners before the Parole Board and in adjudications and applications for recategorisation.

 April likes to travel and spent a year studying in Prague.
 She also enjoys spending time with her friends and family, belly-dancing, swimming, writing poetry, and helping out at her church.